diodon/GBR_heat/README.md

         "shpFile": "shapefile name"
     }

 If a polygon other than a rectangle is used to define the ROI, it must be submitted as an ESRI shapefile with ESPG:4326 (lat/lon WGS84) projection.
-If no shapefile will be use, the valu eof the key `shpfileName` MUST BE set to `none`.
+If no shapefile will be use, the value of the key `shpfileName` MUST BE set to `none`.

 ### R functions